 Cave 6 – vihara

 The only double-story structure in Ajanta Caves.
 The walls of this cave are covered with a thick layer of soot from incense and lamps, damaging the exquisite artwork.
 Diverse paintings include a figure of a devotee kneeling before Buddha.

 Intended as an enormous vihara but not completed.
 Only a very elaborate porch with few more details has been built.
 Exquisite paintings of the porch were lost due to smoke.

 An ancient structure which belongs to Hinayana school.
 Artisans created it in the 2nd – 1st century BC.

 Cave 9 – sanctuary

-Also ancient structure which belongs to Hinayana school.
-Structure was created in the 2nd – 1st century BC.
+Also, an ancient structure that belongs to the Hinayana school.
+The structure was created in the 2nd – 1st century BC.
 Contains ancient paintings which have been repainted at some later time.
-This is the cave which was discovered by Captain Smith in 1819 and it bears his inscription in pencil.
+This is the cave that was discovered by Captain Smith in 1819 and it bears his inscription in pencil.